 Students who complete the graduate program are able to demonstrate the following competencies:

-The Graduate Certificate in Applied Forensic Science Research prepares individuals possessing a forensic science background with advanced research competencies to serve as members of an interdisciplinary team in forensic investigations.
+The Master of Science Degree in Forensic Science prepares individuals possessing a forensic or natural science background with advanced research competencies to serve as members of an interdisciplinary team in forensic investigations.
 Individuals will be prepared to conduct complex investigations leveraging their expertise in scientific methods of investigation.

 Gain additional knowledge in crime scene practice through Madonna’s Criminal Justice program.